BEQUESTS

 - Receive estate tax savings

 Dick Horton ’68 committed a $500,000 unrestricted estate gift to the Mansfield University Mountaineer Foundation, providing flexible support that will help meet the evolving needs of CU–Mansfield students.
-Unrestricted gifts like Horton’s allow the University to strengthen scholarships, academic programs, and student support services—ensuring the greatest possible impact for future Mounties.
+Unrestricted gifts like Horton’s allows the University to strengthen scholarships, academic programs, and student support services—ensuring the greatest possible impact for future Mounties.

 “My years at Mansfield were some of the happiest of my life.
 Mansfield gave me what I needed at the time.
 I want to help recreate that experience for future students.”